impdox/fliprAssign/README.md

  by passing an array of address names in the body, like this ["Patna, India","Bihar, india","Kollam, india"] It will generate the latitude and longitude of them, also it returns the result if success, with the status code 200

-note: can be deployed from deployed server too.
+note: can be deployed from deployed server too."# flipr"